-The real assets industry faces many interconnected challenges that fall under the ESG umbrella, including climate change, resource depletion, social inequality, and governance issues.
-These challenges can have a significant impact on the value, reputation, and resilience of real asset investments.
+The real assets industry faces many interconnected challenges, including physical climate risk, resource depletion, social inequality, and governance issues.
+These factors can materially affect the value, risk exposure, and long-term performance of real asset investments.

-GRESB was founded in 2009 to provide real assets investors and managers with a framework for measuring, benchmarking, and reporting on their sustainability performance.
-Today, we have become a global standard in the industry, covering 2,084 real estate entities with a USD 7.2 trillion of gross asset value (GAV) across 75 markets, as well as 687 infrastructure assets and 172 funds across 72 markets for a total GAV of USD 1.6 trillion.
+GRESB was founded in 2009 to provide real assets investors and managers with a framework for measuring, benchmarking, and reporting on their non-financial performance.
+Today, we have become a global standard in the industry, covering 2,223 real estate entities as well as 887 infrastructure entities (fund and asset), representing almost USD 9 trillion in gross asset value.

-GRESB’s mission is to help the industry address these challenges by providing a rigorous and transparent framework for measuring and improving sustainability performance.
-By establishing standards in partnership with the industry, encouraging transparency through our assessments, and providing portfolio- and asset-level data and insights, we are helping create more sustainable and resilient investments and communities.
+GRESB’s mission is to help the industry address these challenges by providing a rigorous and transparent framework for measuring and improving the efficiency and resilience of real assets investments.
+By establishing standards in partnership with the industry, encouraging transparency through our assessments, and providing portfolio- and asset-level data and insights, we are supporting more transparent, resilient, and performance-driven investment strategies.

 GRESB’s impact

-The GRESB Assessments and products have had a significant impact on the real assets industry, providing investors and managers with the necessary data, insights, and tools to make better decisions, improve sustainability outcomes, and create value for stakeholders.
+The GRESB Assessments and products have had a significant impact on the real assets industry, providing investors and managers with the necessary data, insights, and tools to make better decisions, improve risk management, and create value for stakeholders.

 For investors

-For investors, GRESB provides a comprehensive and standardized framework for evaluating the sustainability performance of real assets.
-By measuring and benchmarking the ESG performance of different assets and portfolios, investors can make informed investment decisions that take into account ESG risks and opportunities.
-GRESB also provides comparable data and insights on sustainability trends and best practices, helping investors identify sustainable investment opportunities and generate a healthy amount of market pressure, which in turn drives the industry to become more sustainable.
+For investors, GRESB provides a comprehensive and standardized framework for evaluating the non-financial performance of real assets.
+By measuring and benchmarking the performance of different assets and portfolios, investors can make informed investment decisions that take into account risks and opportunities.
+GRESB also provides comparable data and insights on business trends and best practices, helping investors identify risk-adjusted opportunities and promote greater transparency and better performance across the industry.

 GRESB provides insights through a variety of products and services.
 In addition to the Benchmark Report resulting from participation in the GRESB Assessments, investors also have access to: